-Monitoring of Degree and Postgraduate Qualifications
+Monitoring of Degree and Postgraduate Qualifications - OPBD Procedure

-2. There are two monitoring processes:
+- There are two (2) monitoring processes:

-5. When the monitor considers that the programme and its delivery are stable and that all conditions for changing to self-monitoring status have been met, the monitor may recommend that Otago Polytechnic Ltd be invited by NZQA to apply for Monitoring by Annual Programme Evaluation and Review Report.
-This application must outline mechanisms to ensure independent, external academic input during reviews.
+2.2.1.
+When the Monitor considers that the programme of study and its delivery is stable and that all conditions for changing to a self-monitoring status have been met, the Monitor will recommend to NZQA that OPBD be invited to apply for self-monitoring/APER.

 2.2.2.
 This application must outline mechanisms to ensure independent, external academic input by an OPBD-appointed Monitor.

 2.2.3.
 Where monitoring is by APER, the Director: Academic Excellence/or equivalent, following completion of the APER report and any OPBD required meeting/s, prepares these for submission to NZQA by the required deadline each year.

 - The Head of College or delegate notifies the Director: Academic Excellence/or equivalent and the Deputy Chief Executive: Academic Delivery/or equivalent of impending Monitor’s visits and arranges a meeting between the Monitor and these parties.

 - The Head of College or delegate ensures that the Director: Academic Excellence/or equivalent and the Deputy Chief Executive: Academic Delivery/or equivalent receive a copy of the Monitor’s report.

 - The Head of College or delegate ensures the final Monitor's report is uploaded to the centralised repository.